sav-che/TL-2/Authors/Bellardi, Carlo Antonio Lodovico {std. Bellardi} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 63](https://www.biodiversitylibrary.org/item/103859#page/73/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 63](https://www.biodiversitylibrary.org/page/33265260) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bellardi, Carlo Antonio Lodovico {std.
 Bellardi}|first entry]] for this author

 ### Author

-\* Bellardi, Carlo Antonio Lodovico (1741-1826), Italian physician and botanist at Torino, student and later assistant with Allioni at the Botanical Garden of Torino, subsequently practicing physician at Torino. (*Bellardi*).
+\* Bellardi, Carlo Antonio Lodovico (1741-1826), Italian physician and botanist at Torino, student and later assistant with Allioni at the Botanical Garden of Torino, subsequently practicing physician at Torino.
+**Abbreviated name**: *Bellardi*

 #### Herbarium and types